Big Three Executives: Ford Motor Co. 2018

 Group Vice President, Government and Community Relations

-Ojakli leads a team that helps shape policy and legislation to promote Ford’s business objectives, including areas of energy and the environment, tax, trade, safety, and improvements in the nation’s health care systems.
-He oversees interactions with governments in 110 markets around the world and is responsible for Ford’s federal and state government relations in the U.S., as well as the company’s community relations.
-Ojakli oversees the Ford Motor Company Fund and chairs Ford’s Political Action Committee.
+Reporting to Bill Ford, Ziad Ojakli leads a team that helps shape policy and legislation to promote the company’s business objectives, including areas of international trade, the environment, autonomous vehicles, mobility, driver safety, and taxation.
+As head of Ford’s global government relations, Ojakli directs engagement with governments in 110 markets around the world.
+He also oversees the company’s philanthropic arm, the Ford Motor Company Fund, and chairs Ford’s Political Action Committee.

 Vice President, Product Development, Ford of Europe

-Bakaj is responsible for all vehicle product programs for Ford’s European operations.
-He has worked in Britain, Germany, Japan, and the U.S. Prior to this role, as vice president powertrain engineering, Bakaj oversaw worldwide engine and transmission engineering.
-He served as vice president global product programs for Ford and vice president, product development, at Ford of Europe.
+Joseph Bakaj is responsible for all product programs for Ford’s European operations.
+He has worked in Britain, Germany, Japan, and the U.S. Prior to this role, as VP, powertrain engineering, Bakaj oversaw worldwide engine and transmission engineering.
+He served as VP, global product programs, for Ford and vice president, product development, at Ford of Europe.
 He managed the development and launch in Europe of the 2006 Ford Galaxy and the acclaimed S-MAX model.
+He previously worked for Mazda Motor Co.

 Stephen E. Biegun